It has finally arrived! Spring is here! The freezing winter says farewell and the good weather is hopefully here to stay. The warm rays of sunshine...

 As the guide told this incident to M. K. Čiurlionis, he was happy beyond imagination.
-He was ecstatic that his art has found a way to the farmer’s country heart.
+He was ecstatic that his art has found a way into the farmer’s country heart.
 This was important for him as he came from a small town himself and said that the path to great national art was through folklore.

 In this fairy tale painting, we see the important and necessary part of the fantasy story—the journey or challenge facing the main hero.
 It is no secret that M. K. Čiurlionis was a fan of traveling and it was important for him to explore, even if he was quite poor (he did manage to travel through Europe and visit the Caucasus mountains).
 His passion for traveling and fairy tales unite in this painting as he creates an enchanted mountain, going towards the sky (Jack and the Beanstalk, anyone?), as well as a castle on top of it (what would a fairy tale be without a big castle on top of a mountain?).

 Reminiscent of the saint paintings in churches, this painting features not a whole fairy tale scenario but only its symbolism.
-Two kings stop in the middle of a fantasy forest (look closer and you will see lively action and building silhouettes on the branches) and pick up a glowing orb—the essence of life and art, both real and fantasy.
+Two kings stop in the middle of a fantasy forest (look closely and you will see lively action and building silhouettes on the branches) and pick up a glowing orb—the essence of life and art, both real and fantasy.
 According to M. K. Čiurlionis, that central, glowing orb is the Lithuanian countryside.

-The Lithuanian countryside (as well as nature) was very important to Čiurlionis and the folklore coming from it dictated a lot of the topics for his paintings.
+The Lithuanian countryside (as well as nature) was very important to the artist and the folklore coming from it dictated a lot of the topics for his paintings.
 He even wrote in one of his articles that Lithuanian folk art should be the proud base for national art.
 Why?
 Because there is nothing more Lithuanian than folklore and folk art that comes from it.
-Knowing that this article came at a time when Lithuanians were trying to find their identity in the Russian empire, the notion of defining Lithuanian art was more than important—it was necessary in order to unite and guide the Lithuanian art movement.
+Knowing that this article came at a time when Lithuanians were trying to find their identity under the Russian empire, the notion of defining Lithuanian art was more than important—it was necessary in order to unite and guide the Lithuanian art movement.

 You have already seen from Castle Fairy Tale that Čiurlionis enjoyed adding a bit more fantasy to landscapes that might seem real from the first glance.
 The Fortress, or Tvirtoves Pasaka, features well-combined fantasy and realism as you can see architectural inspirations from Egypt, Western Europe, and more combined into one landscape.

 The Fortress is also reminiscent of inescapable maze worlds; the gate transforms into an archway, the road—while maintaining the same line—travels through the first and second level at the same time, and a river flows directly into the fortress.
-The setting sun casts its rays on the structures and reminds that, as the night sets, the real world becomes just a little bit more mystical and magical.
+The setting sun casts its rays on the structures and reminds us that, as the night sets, the real world becomes just a little bit more mystical and magical.

 As some of us grow out of fairy tales, M. K. Čiurlionis invites us to revisit them and dwell a little bit more in the fantasy world.
 Let’s remind ourselves of magical quests, magnificent castles, and miracles.
 Add a bit of magic into your own life as you look at these paintings and if you would like to know more about M. K. Čiurlionis and his magical paintings, visit the National M. K. Čiurlionis Museum of Art where most of his paintings are kept and displayed.

-Greta is currently enjoying her maternity leave and volunteering at M. K. Čiurlionis National Art Museum, with a goal to introduce the undiscovered genius that was M. K. Čiurlionis to the world.
+Greta Katkeviciene is currently enjoying her maternity leave and volunteering at M. K. Čiurlionis National Art Museum, with a goal to introduce the undiscovered genius that was M. K. Čiurlionis to the world.